Reasonant/Habit_Tracker/README.md

    1. View a list of all tracked habits.
    2. View a list of all habits with the same periodicity.
    3. View the current overall streak of all habits.
-    4. View the current longest streak for a habit.
+    4. View the longest streak for a habit (current and lifetime).

 ## Contributing